8minty/8minty/README.md

 # About Me:
-A software developer based in Czechia.
+A primarily Nette and PHP developer based in Czechia.

 # Tech Stack: